Paroxysmisch/genome-assembly/dissertation/main.typ

 where $bold(W)^"n", bold(W)^"e" in RR^(D times D)$ are parameterized weight matrices. || denotes concatenation.

 #modelexplanation[
   We refer to our custom attention-based formulation, which incorporates edge features, as @gatedge.
-Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's @pytorch-geometric GATConv, GATConv does not allow edge to node messaging passing.
+Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's GATConv @pytorch-geometric, GATConv does not allow edge to node message passing.

   Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same. @gatedge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with @gatedge, edges) of the same neighborhood @gat-paper.
 This could improve the model's adaptability to various overlap graph artifacts.
 Additionally, @gatedge remains a computationally efficient architecture.
 ]